 The spectra of Fig. 4 show that the peaks for the semidiurnal and diurnal internal tides have surprisingly similar intensities.
-The K_1 line is only 5-7 dB weaker than the M_2 line in Fig. 4.
-The ratio of M_2 to K_1 barotropic current intensities, which might set the expected ratio for the internal tide intensities, is 15 or 23 dB, depending on whether the zonal or meridional currents are used for the calculation (Table 2).
+The $K_1$ line is only 5-7 dB weaker than the $M_2$ line in Fig. 4.
+The ratio of $M_2$ to $K_1$ barotropic current intensities, which might set the expected ratio for the internal tide intensities, is 15 or 23 dB, depending on whether the zonal or meridional currents are used for the calculation (Table 2).

-c.
+2.3.
 Hydrographic data

 Hydrographic sections were obtained during the deployment and recovery of the transceiver moorings.
-These data allow the vertical mode functions and their associated properties to be calculated somewhat more accurately than may be determined from climatology.
-During the three week deployment of the moorings in March 1991, 9 Conductivity Temperature Depth (CTD) casts were obtained to 2000 m, and 8 casts were obtained to near the ocean bottom.
-During the three week recovery in March 1992, 25 casts were obtained to around 2000 m depth, and 15 casts were obtained to around 5000 m depth.
+These data allow the vertical mode functions

+Values fo r the harmonic constants (amplitude and phase) of the barotrop ic tide e elevation and curre nts and their associated properties to be calculated somewhat more accurately than may be determined from climatology.
+During the 3 week deployment of the moorings in March 1991, 9 conductivity temperature depth (CTD) casts were obtained to 2000 m, and 8 casts were obtained to near the ocean bottom.
+During the 3 week recovery in March 1992, 25 casts were obtained to around 2000 m depth, and 15 casts were obtained to around 5000 m depth.